 Lawyer Practice Area Pages

-Attorney Blogs
+Attorney Blogging

-Fortunately, there are plenty of interesting legal topics to write about, and they're typically separated into two categories.
-The first category includes trending or newsworthy topics.
-These could be recent court decisions, legal issues that are causing political and social debate, or local cases that are getting significant attention.
+There are plenty of interesting legal topics to write about, and they're typically separated into two categories.
+The first is current events; these could be recent court decisions, ongoing legal issues, or local cases that are getting significant attention.
+When you write about trending topics, you can integrate trending keyword phrases into your content and draw a larger audience to your website.

-The second category of blogs you can produce is evergreen topics.
-These are legal topics that will always draw interest, no matter the season, and they can help establish you and your firm as a great source of information, which will immensely benefit your legal SEO.
+The second category is evergreen topics.
+Thse are legal topics that will always draw interest, no matter the season, and they can help establish you and your firm as a great source of information.
+These topics tend to relate directly to your practice area and give you the opportunity to showcase your expertise.

 Law Firms Location Pages